mangrisano/adt-lib/README.md

       represeented as Vector.

-Of course, this shit has nothing to do with what you'll really do professionally, so take it like an hint for studying and learning.it like an hint for studying and learning.
+Of course, this shit has nothing to do with what you'll really do professionally, so take it like an hint for studying and learning.

 Enjoy!!